 10. You have no internet

 HaHAA got you.
-Seriously though, what is the point of blogging when you can’t post your blog post in public if you have no internet?
+Seriously though, what is the point of blogging when you can't post your blog post to the public if you have no internet?

 So that's my 10 reasons.
 Do you relate to them?

 If you love new posts about self-care, productivity, blogging tips, and other lifestyle posts, then don't forget to subscribe to my newsletter where you can get notified in your email inbox on Fridays (Aussie time).
 Follow my social media accounts if you haven't already!